seangenabe/starry/contributing.md

 # Contributing

-## Compiling npm folders
+## Build

-Compile npm folders using `npm run compile-npm`.
+Compile npm folders using `npm run build`.

-This process will convert locally required modules (`./`) into `starry.`.
-Also, it will include other required modules in its package deps.
-(Please avoid nesting `../` deps, I don't have anything in place for that.)
+This will run the build script at `build/setup.js` and then do `lerna bootstrap`.

+### Build script

+The build script contains code that modifies all of the packages under the `packages` directory.
+In particular, it modifies each package's `package.json` and builds its respective `readme.md`.